 - The Department for Levelling Up, Housing and Communities' (DLUHC) Building Safety Programme Monthly Data Release delineates figures related to its Building Safety Programme, with particular focus on buildings with unsafe Aluminium Composite Material (ACM) cladding and remediation progress. - 3.
-The 30 April 2023 release gives the following relevant figures: - 3.1.
-At the end of March 2023, 95% (467) of all identified high-rise residential and publicly owned buildings in England had either completed or started remediation work to remove and replace unsafe ACM) cladding, (99% of buildings identified on 31 December 2019, 98% of buildings identified at 31 December 2020 and 96% of buildings identified at 31 December 2021) an increase of 5 from August 2022 - 3.2.448 buildings (91% of all identified buildings) no longer have unsafe ACM cladding systems an increase of 10 from August 2022. - 3.3.
-100% (160) of social sector buildings have either completed or started remediation.
-Of these, 159 (99%) have had their ACM cladding removed. - 3.4.92% (215) of private sector buildings have either completed or started remediation- an increase of one from February 2023.
+The 30 April 2023 release gives the following relevant figures: - At the end of March 2023, 95% (467) of all identified high-rise residential and publicly owned buildings in England had either completed or started remediation work to remove and replace unsafe ACM) cladding, (99% of buildings identified on 31 December 2019, 98% of buildings identified on 31 December 2020 and 96% of buildings identified on 31 December 2021) - an increase of 3 from February 2023 - 448 buildings (91% of all identified buildings) no longer have unsafe ACM cladding systems -an increase of 5 from February 2023 - 100% (160) of social sector buildings have either completed or started remediation.
+Of these, 159 (99%) have had their ACM cladding removed - 92% (215) of private sector buildings have either completed or started remediation- an increase of one from February 2023.
 Of these, 201 (86%) have had their ACM cladding removed.

-Building Safety Fund (BSF)
+Building Safety Fund

 4. On 28 July 2022, the government's £4.5 billon Building Safety Fund reopened for new applications and remains open.
-Buildings over 18m with cladding issues are eligible to apply for the fund.
+Buildings over 18m with cladding issues are eligible to apply for the fund with guidance for applicants available here.
+More information for leaseholders about the Building Safety Fund and what it covers can be accessed here.
+Leaseholders can check if they qualify for the cost protections under the Building Safety Act using the government's new Leaseholder Protections Checker with further guidance available.